software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > The teacher should be able to add questions to a quiz.
 For example the "The capital cities of Europe" quiz could have a question "What is the capital of Finland?".
 A question has a question text, for example "What is the capital of Finland?", a correct answer, for example "Helsinki" and a difficulty level.
 The difficulty level is either "Easy", "Normal" or "Hard".
 The default difficulty level is "Normal".
 >
 > There should be a page with a form for adding a question to a quiz.
 The teacher should not be able to add a question with a blank question text or correct answer, or without a difficulty level.
 Added questions of a quiz should be listed on a separate page.
 There should be a link to both these pages in the quiz edit page.
+Once a question has been added to a quiz, the teacher should be able to delete it.
+The question list should have a "Delete" button next to each question.
 >
-> Once a question has been added to a quiz, the teacher should be able to delete it.
-The question list should have a "Delete" button next to each question.
+> To quickly see which quizzes are published and which are not, there should be some way for the teacher to filter the quiz list based on the published status.
+There could be for example "All", "Published", and "Not published" tabs at the top of the list.
 >
 > The quiz list should display the date when the quiz was added.
 This way, the teacher would know how old the quiz is.
 Also, the quizzes should be listed from newest to oldest.
 This way, the teacher can find the latest quizzes quickly at the top of the list."
 >